-What to Look for when Buying Used Miniature Machine Tools
+What to Look for When Buying Used Miniature Machine Tools

 Sherline Machines with other Brand Name Labels

-Virtually any Sherline machine, regardless of age, can be brought up to current specifications with existing parts now being manufactured by Sherline.
+Virtually any Sherline machine, regardless of age, can be brought up to current specifications, with existing parts now being manufactured by Sherline.
 So if it looks just like a Sherline, it probably is, and full support is still available.

 Note that Sherline machines were also sold under several other brand names for years.
-Sears (Craftsman), Jensen and Brookstone are the best known.
+Sears (Craftsman), Jensen, and Brookstone are the best known.
 These are actually Sherline tools and will still accommodate today’s accessories and most parts.
 See OTHER COMPANIES that sold Sherline tools for more details on these machines.

 The top photo to the left is a Sherline lathe sold by Sears and labeled “Craftsman.”
 The lower photo shows the same machine has a combination of original and new components.
 In place of the old silver handwheels, this one has been updated with new adjustable zero handwheels.
-The old tailstock has also been replaced with a new one and the drive belt has been replaced.
-Some machines you find in the used market may have some updated parts, making them harder to identify.
+The old tailstock has also been replaced with a new one, and the drive belt has been replaced.
+Some machines you find in the used market may have updated parts, making them harder to identify.

 An early Model 4000 lathe still has the brass bed and silver handwheels with fixed aluminum handles.
 Note also the long, narrow speed control housing that accompanies the AC/DC motor.
 It is mounted separately from the motor on a metal belt guard.
 Note also there is no cutout in the base of the tailstock.